-To start, scroll down to and click on your Requested Information section.
+To start, click on the Requested Information section in the left sidebar.
 If you haven't yet created any Requested Information yet, you can do so by clicking the Manage button.
-Otherwise click on the Actions tab that corresponds with the piece of information you wish to assign to a Decision/Decisions, and click Edit.
+Otherwise click on the Actions -> Edit button that corresponds with the piece of information you wish to assign to a Decision/Decisions.

 Either way you will see a modal pop up with more settings for that particular piece of Requested Information.
 You can then specify which Category/Categories or Category Items that Requested Information slot should be requested for by selecting from the appropriate dropdown menus.

-If you tag a specific Category or Categories, this creates a requested document slot for each separate decision that is involved with that category (or those categories) you've tagged.
-This means that, for example, if a vendor applies for both the Mechanical AND Electrical Category, they will be asked to provide that requested document TWICE: once for their Mechanical submission and once for their Electrical submission.
+If you tag a specific Category, this creates a requested document slot for each separate decision that is involved with that category.
+Using the example above, this means that if a vendor applies to provide services for all Buildings, they will be asked to provide that requested document THREE times: once for their School submission, once for their Government submission, and once for their Hospital submission.

-If you tag specific Category Items, this creates a requested document slot within each Decision that involves the category item that you tag.
+If you tag specific Category Items, this creates a Requested Info slot within each Decision that involves the category item that you tag.
 In the case below where the Mechanical tag is applied, this Mechanical Certification would only be requested from vendors applying to the Mechanical Category Item:

 Preview of the Vendor Experience